-The panels in Figures 6, 7, and 8 show the average outcome by group for each of the outcomes we study.11 The last panel in Figure 8 shows the average standardized outcome by group (with higher numbers denoting better outcomes).
+Figure 3 shows the average years of education and the average standardize outcome by group.
+We focus on these two measures in the main text for simplicity; Appendix Figures A7, A8, and A9 show the average outcome by group for each of the outcomes we study and Table A4 provides these numbers.
 These figures also show the average outcome for Natives and non-Natives, and the outcome at the first and ninth deciles by department as benchmarks for comparison.

 There is large variation across groups in all outcomes.
-In fact, one-third of the groups have average years of education above the national average.
+For example, while some groups have, on average, one more year of education than the national average, there are some groups that have 4 years less than the national average.